 active listening | audio descriptors | chord sequences | constraints | Continuator | ethology | feature extraction | feature generation | flow | interestingness | jazz | musaicing | MusicBrowser | MusicSpace | NeOpus | Virtuoso | Hit Song Science

-Current projects are Miror (reflexive interactions for teaching music to children) and Flow Machines, a large-scale project sponsored by an ERC Advanced Grant.
+Current projects are Flow Machines, a large-scale project sponsored by an ERC Advanced Grant, Praise (Practice and peRformance Analysis Inspiring Social Education), and Lrn2Cre8.

 6, Rue Amyot